modelica/newsletter/index.md

 mainpage: true
 ---

-The [Modelica Association](http://modelica.org) newsletter informs the audience about all topics covered by the Modelica Association (Modelica language, FMI, SSP), libraries, related projects and tools and news in education (courses, books and related materials).
+The [Modelica Association](http://modelica.org) newsletter informs the audience about all topics covered by the Modelica Association and its projects([language, Standard libraries, FMI, SSP, DCP etc.](https://www.modelica.org/projects)), libraries, tools and news in education (courses, books and related materials).
 You can [subscribe](http://eepurl.com/dpvVdH) to receive the newsletter as well.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">